Azure-Samples/cognitive-services-node-sdk-samples/Samples/luis/README.md

     ![App Settings](images/prereqs-appid.png)

-2. Subscription Key and Azure Region
+2. Subscription Key and Endpoint

     Click on the Publish App link from the top of the LUIS application dashboard.
 Once your app is published, copy the Region and Key String from *Starter_Key* from the Endpoints table on the Publish App page.